Roger Federer career statistics: ATP Masters finals

-Singles: 50 (28 titles, 22 runners-up)
+Singles: 50 (28 titles, 22 runner-ups)

 Federer has won the third-most Masters titles (28), reached the third-most finals (50) and the third-most semifinals (66).
 He is one of seven men to win at least seven different titles and is one of four to reach each final.
 He has won the third-most matches (381) at these tournaments.